Next Spread Betting

 How to Spread Bet on Next?

-Next Spread Betting Example Moving below 3624.1p
+Next Spread Trading Example Moving below 3624.1p

 Rolling Daily Equities Markets

-So, if you think about the spread of 3624.1p - 3629.9p and make the assumptions:
+Now, if we think about the spread of 3624.1p - 3629.9p and make the assumptions that:

 Profit / loss = (Settlement Price - Initial Price) x stake